nurujjamanpollob/ssl-support-wordpress-plugin-for-webbylife-platform/README.md

 It works for only HTTP challenges, and it is designed to be used with the ACME protocol for obtaining SSL/TLS certificates.
 This plugin is designed to be used by WebByLife utility.

+This plugin won't activate if this plugin cannot listen at get request at /.well-known/acme-challenge/ path.

 ## How it works

 1. The plugin listens for incoming HTTP requests to yoursite/.well-known/acme-challenge/